habedi/template-go-project/README.md

-# A Template Repository for Go Projects
+# A Template for Go Projects

 <div align="center">
   <picture>